The Unusual Platypus

 Find platypus Australian mammals in the Outback at Animals N More.

 Hi.
 My name is Patti and I'm a Ty Beanie Baby Platypus.
-I'm the purple guy in the middle of this group of fine platypuses.
+I'm the purple guy at right.
 I come from Australia and Tasmania.
 Sometimes I'm called a duck-billed platypus because of my muzzle that looks alot like a duck's bill.
 But I'm not a bird at all.
 I'm a mammal.
 However, like a bird I do lay eggs.
 Pretty cool, huh!
 I like to eat bugs, worms, small crustaceans and mollusks.
-On the right is a Pink Google Webkinz, which is really a pink platypus.
 On the left is a Wild Republic Cuddlekins Platypus.
-And at the far right is a Folkmanis Platypus.

 An adult platypus is only about 2 feet long, the females are smaller.
 Their fur, thick and greyish brown, is in two layers-- the outercoat is dense and waterproof and the underfur is grey and woolly, providing insulation.
 The tail is boad and flat with bristly fur.